Transition Cafe – Fishguard

 Transition Bro Gwaun’s Surplus Food Project has carbon reduction as its main aim, we think reducing food waste is everybody’s concern.
 Other food projects, such as food banks, re-distribute longer life ambient food.
 Transition Cafe does use these foods although we mainly make and sell meals and preserves from products with a short shelf life.
 These foods are those most often wasted i.e. fruit, vegetables, dairy, bakery and a small amount of meat.
 Food is collected from within a 15 mile radius, so keeping food miles low and ensuring that the food can be used quickly.
 And because the cooks never know what’s coming in, and at times have a very unusual range of ingredients to work with, they have to be extremely creative!

 The cafe is in Fishguard High Street at the entrance to the Co-op car park.
-It’s open Tuesdays to Fridays from 10.30am – 4 pm and has evening and weekend events too, see the events page for more details.
+It’s open Tuesdays to Fridays from 10.30am – 3.15pm and has evening and weekend events too, see the events page for more details.
 The cafe will be open until Friday 3rd November 2017, more information about the future of the cafe here.

 Caffi Cymunedol Transition – Abergwaun